Snowfable/home-ed-resources/apps.md

 ## Sound Uncovered
 Explore the surprising side of sound with Sound Uncovered, an interactive book featuring auditory illusions, acoustic phenomena, and other things that go bump, beep, boom, and vroom.
 [Boom here.](https://www.exploratorium.edu/explore/apps/sound-uncovered)

-## Space Now is an educational application that targets all space enthusiasts.
+## Space Now
-Using the application you can access a gallery of images, glossary and information about space, news about Hubble, ESA, NASA but also the list of rocket launches.Space Now - Rocket Launches, Images, News.
+Space Now is an educational application that targets all space enthusiasts.
+Using the application you can access a gallery of images, glossary and information about space, news about Hubble, ESA, NASA but also the list of rocket launches.
 [Link here.](https://play.google.com/store/apps/details?id=space.pal.sig)

 ## Spacecraft AR
 Created by NASA’s Jet Propulsion Laboratory, this stunning educational app uses native mobile augmented reality to bring spacecraft explorers from across the solar system to whatever space you’re in.
 [Explore here.](https://play.google.com/store/apps/details?id=gov.nasa.jpl.spacecraftAR)